teofiloxyz/precious-metals-price/README.md

 ## Analysis Overview
-This project delves into several aspects of the most traded precious metals prices using a range of Python libraries, primarily Pandas, to offer comprehensive insights.
-It includes an in-depth examination of historical gold and silver prices, a brief analysis of the US consumer price index (CPI), and an exploration of correlations between these commodities and other related datasets.
-Furthermore, it provides a comparative analysis of gold and silver and forecasts their prices using two distinct methods.
+This project explores the prices of the most traded precious metals using Python libraries, mainly Pandas.
+It examines the historical gold and silver prices, analyzes briefly the US CPI, and investigates correlations with related datasets.
+Furthermore, it compares gold and silver and forecasts their prices using two methods.
+For detailed information about the datasets, check it [here](/data/README.md).

 ### Table of contents